What is Bookkeeping? What is bookkeeping?

 This includes administrative tasks such as keeping accurate records of sales and customer information, ordering supplies and equipment, managing budgets and paying bills.

 It also includes providing technical support for sales staff, such as answering queries about products or services and helping them resolve any problems that may arise during a sale.
 Support for other departments

 The back office provides all the non-customer-facing functions that keep the business running smoothly.
 This includes accounting, human resources, IT, and facilities management.

 Basically, the back office is where the work is done.
 It's where the staff are, and where the support is provided.

 In most businesses, the back office is where you'll find most of the employees.
 It's where your business happens.
-Back office outsourcing
+Key benefits of outsourcing back office

 With the advent of the internet age, companies can now take advantage of what we call Business Process Outsourcing (BPO).
 This business approach can lessen the operational costs of running back offices while maximizing its full benefits.

 This also translates to more time for you and your core office team to focus on income-generating functions.

 Outsourcing back office roles guarantees that you are working with skilled professionals minus the hassle and cost of recruitment, as well as other operational and employee benefit expenses.

 There are several advantages to why businesses should outsource their back office functions: Cost savings